 BOARD OF DIRECTORS

-The Board of Directors, which has the broadest powers and authority to administer and represent the Company, focus its activities on the definition and supervision of the general strategy of the Company, including the approval of the Corporate Policies relating to corporate governance and regulatory compliance, risks, and sustainable development in accordance with Article 13 of the Regulations of the Board of Directors [PDF].
+The Board of Directors, which has the broadest powers and authority to administer and represent the Company, focus its activities on the definition and supervision of the general strategy of the Company, including the approval of the corporate policies — which include the environmental, the social and the corporate governance and regulatory compliance policies — in accordance with Article 13 of the Regulations of the Board of Directors [PDF].

 In addition, the Board of Directors has created an Executive Committee and four consultative committees: the Audit and Risk Supervision Committee, the Appointments Committee, the Remuneration Committee, and the Sustainable Development Committee.